eduardovra/eduardovra.github.io/_drafts/ps1-cpu-pipeline.markdown

 u32 current_pc = 0;  // the one executing now, kept for exceptions
 ```

-The whole trick is the ordering in `step()`.
-Advance both counters *before* executing the instruction:
+The whole trick is the ordering inside the `step()` function.
+Both counters are advanced *before* executing the instruction:

 ```cpp
 pc = next_pc;